jbyuki/instant.nvim/README.md

 Install
 -------

-Install using a plugin manager usuch as [vim-plug](https://github.com/junegunn/vim-plug)
+Install using a plugin manager such as [vim-plug](https://github.com/junegunn/vim-plug).

 ```
 Plug 'jbuyki/instant.nvim'